The Ankle and Its Role in Walking

 The other ankle joints

-As the foot points down (plantar flexion) it points in and as the foot points upwards (dorsi flexion), it faces outwards.
-However not all of the movement comes from the true ankle joint (TCJ).
-We need to consider the joint under the talus in order to understand the full picture of why ankles sprain badly or we fracture our ankle.
+As the foot points down (plantar flexion), it points in, and as the foot points upwards (dorsi flexion), it faces outwards.
+However, not all of the movement comes from the true ankle joint (TCJ).
+We need to consider the joint under the talus in order to understand the full picture of why ankles sprain badly, or if we fracture our ankles.
 The joint is called the SUBTALAR JOINT (STJ).
-Now we know that there is an upper talar joint (TCJ) and a lower talar joint (STJ).
+Now, we know that there is an upper talar joint (TCJ) and a lower talar joint (STJ).

 In summary